What is... Biosciences?

 - Professional Skills

-There are 6 core modules also common to DT260 - Industrial & Environmental Phyics, DT261 - Medicinal Chemistry and Pharmaceutical Sciences and DT212 - Science.
+These five core module are also common to DT260 - Industrial & Environmental Physics, DT261 - Medicinal Chemistry and Pharmaceutical Sciences and DT212 – Science (General Entry).

-Students taking the Biosciences programme take two additional modules: (a) Microbiology and Society & (b) The Human Body and Disease while also selecting a third optional module.
+Students taking the Biosciences programme take two additional core modules: (a) Introduction to Microbiology and (b) Human Body and Disease and select a third optional module from Physics or Chemistry.

 - Cell and Molecular Biology